tayloraswift/swift-evolution/proposals/nnnn-abbreviate-retroactive.md

 ## Motivation

 The current requirement to enumerate all external protocol conformances individually with `@retroactive` is verbose and scales multiplicatively with the number of implied protocols and conformed types.
-Allowing a single `@retroactive` on the local protocol would streamline such retroactive conformances and make files with large lists of conforming types (“conformance pages”) more compact and expressive.
+Allowing a single `@retroactive` on the name of the local protocol would streamline such retroactive conformances and make files with large lists of conforming types (“conformance pages”) more compact and expressive.

 ## Proposed Solution